HL7/fhir-security-label-ds4p/input/pagecontent/implementation.md

 - Determining the resources that must be submitted to be labeled.
 - Replacing the resources with their labeled version in the workflow.

 Because of the tight coupling with business workflows, the details of the implementation for labeling orchestrators depend on the use case requirements and the system in which they are integrated.
 Some of the patterns for implementing the labeling orchestrator are discussed below.
-Note that most implementation may need a combination of these patterns in order to address all the requirements for their use cases.
+Note that most implementations may need a combination of these patterns in order to address all the requirements for their use cases.

 #### Batch Orchestrator
 A batch orchestrator submits resources for labeling on an offline basis, outside of active transactions.
 Because this takes place in an offline workflow, it can tolerate longer processing times and asynchronous responses such as when the NLP service must be invoked.
 On the other hand, since the labeling is outside the context of a transaction, transaction-specific information such as the identity and attributes of client or the transaction (e.g., purpose of use) cannot be determined by this type of orchestrator, so some labels may not be able to be determined this way.